 How to Get Around

 The final part of your budget that you’ll need to be prepared for is the cost of transportation.
-There are a lot of places to visit in Belgium, and you’ll need a plan to get around from city to city or out to the rural towns.
+There are a lot of places to visit in Belgium, and you’ll need to plan how to get from city to city or out to the country’s rural towns.
 Belgium has a reliable transportation system, which fits both the national and local scales.

 Trains and buses provide service around the country and are relatively affordable since Belgium is smaller in size.
-Most trains will cost about $20 US dollars for a ticket between cities.
 If you choose a more expensive class, you should expect to pay more.

 Buses are the most affordable way to travel around Belgium, though they can be a lot slower way to travel than trains.
-For travelers on a strict budget, most bus tickets will cost about $12 US dollars for a one-way journey.
+For travelers on a strict budget, most bus tickets will be well-priced for a one-way journey.

-Local buses are also very popular as public transportation in big cities, and it is very affordable.
-With rides costing less than $4 US dollars, you can also look at purchasing multi-day passes.
-The passes vary in how many days they are valid, but they can be purchased for less than $10 US dollars.
+Local buses are also very popular as public transportation in big cities and are very affordable.
+You can also purchase multi-day passes, which vary in price depending on how many days it’s valid.

 Top Cities to Visit